RTLcoil/cloudinary-sass-loader/README.md

 ### Using sass-loader

-If you want keep using sass-loader directly, you can define a custom function in your config for `cloudinary-url`
+If you want keep using sass-loader directly, you can define a custom function for sass-loader to handle `cloudinary-url`.

+Be sure to require `cloudinaryUrlFactory` in your webpack config file.

 ```js
 // webpack.config.js
 const { cloudinaryUrlFactory } = require('cloudinary-sass-loader');

 module.exports = {
   ...
   module: {